Crazy Joe (film): Production

 According to Variety, the screenplay for Crazy Joe was based on a series of articles on mafia wars by The New York Times reporter Nicholas Gage.
 Director Carlo Lizzani stated that the reason he made the film was because he felt that Gallo's story was a mirror image of a character who was "typical of the '68 movements.
 Gallo was a young Mafioso who gathered the young against the old, just as it happened in China in the name of Mao and in the rest of the world as well."
 Lizzani went on that "What's more - a sacrilegious thing in the Mafia - he made a pact with the Black Panthers, an interracial alliance!
 I could choose ten other different stories, I could do whatever I wanted and I had the money to do it, but for these reasons I chose to do Crazy Joe.
 It was a parable that symbolized a season of our contemporary society."

 Martin Scorsese was initially going to be Lizzani's assistant on the film, while Lizzani's original choice for the role of Gallo was going to be Robert De Niro, after seeing him in Bloody Mama.
 Filming began on 25 June 1973, and took place entirely on location in New York City.

+The style of Crazy Joe is Poliziotteschi, a subgenre of films that was popular in Italy in the 1960s & 1970s.